For a Fairer & More Sustainable World.

 As well as growing, we’ve also been making compost, using egg boxes from the school kitchen and plant material from the polytunnel.

-Growing Food and Trees is also great for building connections between parents and the school, and between neighbours.
-People have shared the polytunnel watering in the holidays – we used Olla’s, which are ceramic watering pots to reduce the amount of times watering was needed.
-The support for the project is demonstrated by the fact that everything thrived, even though there was a complete change in teaching staff in 2024.
+Growing Food and Trees is great for building connections between parents and the school, and between neighbours.
+People share the polytunnel watering in the holidays – we use ‘ollas’, ceramic watering pots buried in the raised beds, to reduce the number of times watering is needed.
+We installed a water butt so we have rainwater rather than mains water in the polytunnel.

-Looking to the future, I asked the staff and volunteers about what will help them to keep using the polytunnel.
+Looking to the future, we asked the staff and volunteers about what will help them to keep using the polytunnel.
 The answer was that keeping it well-organised is key.
 So, the last of the Pebble Trust funding has gone towards storage for tools, empty plant pots etc. which will keep them safe and secure, but also easy to access.

 Ballachulish Growing Food and Trees drawing